 AmeriCorps reserves the right to adjust or make changes to the review process, if unforeseen challenges or urgent circumstances make it impossible, impracticable, or inefficient to conduct the review process as planned.
-Any such adjustments or changes will not affect the selection criteria (E.1 or E.2) that will be used to assess applications.
+Any such adjustments or changes will not affect the selection criteria (E.1 and E.2) that will be used to assess applications.

-F. FEDERAL AWARD ADMINISTRATION INFORMATION
+F. FEDERAL Award Administration Information